-We plan to purchase twelve RADAR units for new vehicles at a cost of \$1,696 each and three LIDAR units at a cost of \$2,595 each.
-We'll also be purchasing twenty soft tokens for the troopers at \$41.44 each.
-The three line-items total \$28,966.
+We plan to purchase twelve RADAR units for the twelve new vehicles at a cost of \$1,696 each.
+We'll also be purchasing fifty soft tokens for the troopers at \$41.44 each.
+The two line-items total \$22,424

 Our existing MDC docking stations break easily, and we'd been testing out a newer version.
-The newer version is slightly more durable, so we've budgeted to replace twenty docking stations with the newer, slightly more durable version in case of inevitable breakage.
-We've budgeted for twenty replacement docking stations at \$665 each for a total of \$13,300.
+The newer version is significantly more durable, so we've decided to replace the remaining docking stations with the newer, more durable version.
+We've budgeted for fifty-five new docking stations at \$665 each for a total of \$36,575.

 A large portion of our Mobile Data Computers were replaced in recent previous grant years and they are subject to a three-year warranty.
-We're budgeting for 6 new MDCs to replace defective units and/or utilize while units are being repaired.
-The cost per unit is \$2,250 for a total of \$13,500.
+We're budgeting for 5 new MDCs to replace defective units and/or utilize while units are being repaired.
+The cost per unit is \$2,250 for a total of \$11,250.

-Based on SFY2020 spending, the Department is budgeting \$60,990 for printer cartridges for printers used for CMV inspections and MCSAP related reports.
+Based on SFY2019 spending, the Department is budgeting \$70,000 for printer cartridges for printers used for CMV inspections and MCSAP related reports.
 These are for use by all sworn and professional staff in the Commercial Vehicle Enforcement unit.

-Replacement printers (60 units), used for roadside inspections, will need to be purchased at a cost of approximately \$89 each.
-The sixty printers will be purchased for a total of \$5,340.
+Replacement printers (40 units), used for roadside inspections, will need to be purchased at a cost of approximately \$89 each.
+The forty printers will be purchased for a total of \$3,560.